Fluid replacement therapy for acute episodes of pain in people with sickle cell disease.

 SELECTION CRITERIA: Randomised and quasi-randomised controlled trials that compared the administration of supplemental fluids adjunctive to analgesics by any route in people with any type of sickle cell disease during an acute painful episode, under medical supervision (inpatient, day care or community).

 DATA COLLECTION AND ANALYSIS: No relevant trials have yet been identified.

-MAIN RESULTS: Sixteen trials were identified by the searches, all of which were not eligible for inclusion in this review and one study is awaiting further assessment.
+MAIN RESULTS: Sixteen trials were identified by the initial search.
+Of these, 15 were not suitable for inclusion in this review and one study is awaiting further assessment.

 AUTHORS' CONCLUSIONS: Treating vaso-occlusive crises is complex and requires multiple interventions.
 Extra fluids, generally oral or intravenous, are routinely administered during acute painful episodes to people with sickle cell disease regardless of the individual's state of hydration.
 Reports of their use during these acute painful episodes do not state the efficacy of any single route, type or quantity of fluid compared to another.
 However, there are no randomised controlled trials that have assessed the safety and efficacy of different routes, types or quantities of fluid.
 This systematic review identifies the need for a multicentre randomised controlled trial assessing the efficacy and possible adverse effects of different routes, types and quantities of fluid administered to people with sickle cell disease during acute painful episodes.